CONCOURSE AWARDED U.S. ARMY HOUSING CONTRACT

 Concourse will create Housing Master Plans, Independent Housing Review Analyses, Garrison’s Facility Condition Assessments, and Budget Estimates.
 The scope of work includes analysis of DD1391s, industry trends for Green Building Construction, industry Energy and Construction standards and Housing life cycle economic analysis.

-Tom Shea, principal at Concourse said, “Concourse is thrilled to support the Army on this assignment.
+Tom Shea, a former principal at Concourse said, “Concourse is thrilled to support the Army on this assignment.
 The mission of the Army Housing Division of OACSIM- to provide quality affordable housing and barracks for Soldiers and Families – fits perfectly with Concourse’s fifteen-year history of consulting on military housing and real estate projects.”

 About The Concourse Group